How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Note that every new element is given a unique ID displayed in a shortcode.
-As you will see shortly, this lets you insert charts and graphs into your pages and posts quickly …
+Note that new elements are given a unique ID displayed in a shortcode.
+As you will see in just a moment, this lets you add graphs and charts to your WordPress content very quickly …

 Charts and graphs added to the Visualizer Library can be accessed by their type …

-After a new chart or graph has been added to the ‘Visualizer Library’, you can edit it, clone it, or trash it …
+After a new element has been added to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …

-After creating a new chart or graph and adding it to the Library, it’s easy to add it to pages and posts.
+Once you have created a chart or graph and added it to the Library, it’s very simple to insert it into a page or post.

 First, create a new post or page (or open an existing one) …